nwtnni/facebook-message-scraper/readme.md

 available from DropBox at this link](https://www.dropbox.com/s/mttd8ryh7wjji8m/facebook-message-scraper.jar?dl=0).

-Otherwise, you can clone the repo: the .jar file is located in the build/libs directory, or you if you have Gradle installed, you can call `gradle jar` to build it yourself.
+Otherwise, you can clone the repo: the .jar file is located in the build/libs directory, or if you have Gradle installed, you can call `gradle jar` to build it yourself.

 ### Setup